kishankalariya/Playwith_yaml/README.md

 # Playwith_yaml
-The examples in this repo include a simple basics of YAML syntax, and it also includes some tips and tricks for writing YAML files.
+This repo include a simple basics of YAML syntax, and it also includes some tips and tricks for writing YAML files.